rainyl/opencv_dart/README.md

 cvtColor(src, cv.COLOR_BGR2GRAY, dst: dst);
 ```

-The New APIs will be published in `v1.0.0`, if you are still using the old APIs and
+The new APIs have been published in `v1.0.0`, if you are still using the old ones and
 do not want to upgrade, you can use the old versions less than `v1.0.0`.

 The OLD APIs won't get any updates from maintainer since `v0.6.7`,
-if you really need to use the old APIs, you can open PRs.
+if you really need updates, open PRs and I will merge it to `v0.6` branch.

 ## IMPORTANT